CohoUS is pleased to announce the following speakers for our

 Beverly Suek is the founder of the Womens Housing Initiative of Manitoba, called WHIM.
 It is an intentional community that has been operating for 6 years, and last year, incorporated as a housing co-operative.
 It is designed as a retirement or pre-retirement housing for women over 50, who would prefer not to live alone and want to share their lives.
 Beverly has also been involved in other community based projects like the Birthing Centre, Kali Shiva AIDS services and the Womens Enterprises Centre and believes we can all create new housing and new organizations in creative ways.

 Carol Brook-Quintero is a teacher, writer, radio producer, filmmaker, and world traveler.
-She recently moved to Emerson Commons in Virginia with her three boys (one only during college breaks).
+She recently moved to a new cohousing community with her three boys (one only during college breaks).
 She is an English Language Teacher at a juvenile detention center with newcomer students from Central America and Mexico so she teaches in Spanish every day.
 At the emerging cohousing community, she holds a weekly tea time where they sing songs and sip tea using only the Spanish language.

 Chuck MacLane PhD